Immigration reform in the United States

-Reforming the current immigration policy of the United States is a subject of political discourse and contention.
-Immigration policy has played an essential part in American history.
-Some feel that the United States maintains the world's most liberal immigration policy.
-Others feel that areas like the European Union with its open border policies amongst the several countries points to the absurdity of such a claim.
-Illegal immigration is an extremely controversial issue in the United States, receiving much attention in recent decades yet yielding little legislative consensus or action.
-Since the failure of the Border Security, Economic Opportunity, and Immigration Modernization Act of 2013, no significant immigration reform legislation has been enacted into federal law.
+Reforming the immigration policy of the United States is a subject of political discourse and contention.
+Immigration has played an essential part in American history, as except for the Native Americans, everyone in the United States is descended from people who migrated to the United States.
+Some claim that the United States maintains the world's most liberal immigration policy.

+Illegal immigration is extremely controversial in the United States, receiving much attention in recent decades yet yielding little legislative consensus or action.
+Since the failure of the Border Security, Economic Opportunity, and Immigration Modernization Act of 2013, no significant immigration reform legislation has been enacted.
 As of 2022, the DACA program is prohibited from adding new beneficiaries but has not been ended or struck down due to the Supreme Court's 2020 decision in Department of Homeland Security v.
 Regents of the University of California.